 What is the deadline to submit verification documents?

-Upon receipt of all required documents, Financial Aid Counselors will begin the verification process.
-This process takes 14 business days from the time that all requested documents are received (i.e., this does not count any time for necessary corrections).
-Students will be notified if there are any questions or if any additional documentation is required via email, text or postcard.
+Financial Aid Counselors will begin the verification process upon receipt of all required documents.
+This process takes 14 business days from receiving all requested documents (i.e., this does not count any time for necessary corrections).
+Students will be notified via email, text, or postcard if they have any questions or if any additional documentation is required.
 Once verification has been completed, the student and our school will be notified.

 If you need assistance or have any questions about the verification process, please contact the Office of Student Financial Aid, Monday - Friday from 8:00 am – 5:00 pm Central at 225-771-2790 or by email at financialaid@subr.edu Please allow three (3) working days for all emails to be returned and two (2) working days for all voicemails to be returned.